History plays a major role in the Cinque Terre.

 The convent has maintained the characteristics typical of the time of its origins and its sublime views invite to contemplation.

 The convent is mentioned in all the historical and artistic guides of the territory, both in Italy and abroad, and along with the Cinque Terre, is part of the UNESCO patrimony.

 400th Anniversary Celebrations

-On February 25th 2018 the entire Monterosso village will celebrate the Convent with Holy mass and village community lunch in the Cvillage main square.
+On February 25th 2018 the entire Monterosso village has celebrated the Convent with Holy mass and village community lunch in the village main square.